 24th Rallye Monte-Carlo Historique

-Last but not least, in keeping with tradition, the Gala Night and Prize Ceremony will happen on the evening of Wednesday February 3 in the Salle des Etoiles of Monte-Carlo Sporting Club (evening dress/dark suit / Black tie requested).
+Last but not least, in order to respect tradition, the Prize Ceremony and Gala Night will happen on the evening of Wednesday February 3 in the Salle des Etoiles at Monte-Carlo Sporting Club (Dress code: dark suit, evening dress).